onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/apikey.md

 ## **Retrieve necessary information**

-Before interacting with API keys, you may need to retrieve all the base information about arxes and aplication.
-The most frequently used information when interacting with API keys via CLI are IDs of arxes, application and owner
+Before interacting with API keys, you may need to retrieve all the base information about arx and aplication.
+The most frequently used information when interacting with API keys via CLI are IDs of arx, application and owner

 ```
 # onqlave keys base
 ```

-Output should be similar to this, including all your created arxes and applications
+Output should be similar to this, including all your created arx and applications

 ```
 API Key Base Information =>